 The British Library

 ‘The British Library’ by Yinka Shonibare MBE is a celebration of the diversity of the British population.
-This presentation has transformed a room of the Diaspora Pavilion into a space for discovery and debate.
-It consists of an installation of thousands of books covered in the artist’s signature material - Dutch wax printed cotton textile.
-On the spines of many of these books are printed the names of notable first and second generation immigrants and incoming migrants to Britain who have moved there throughout history.
+This presentation transforms the space into a place of discovery and debate.
+It consists of an installation of thousands of books covered in the artist’s signature Dutch wax printed cotton textile.
+On the spines of many of these books are printed the names of notable first and second generation immigrants and incoming migrants to Britain who have moved here throughout history.
 These names include Winston Churchill, Prince Philip and Dame Helen Mirren.
 These immigrants and incoming migrants have all made a significant contribution to aspects of British life and culture, from science to music, art, cinema and literature.
 Other books feature names of prominent figures who have opposed immigration at various times.
-The installation includes tablets through which you can learn more about the people named on the books and watch videos looking at the immigration debate from pro-immigration, anti-immigration and neutral viewpoints.
+The installation also includes tablets through which you can learn more about the people named on the books and access information looking at immigration from pro-immigration, anti-immigration and neutral viewpoints.
 The space gives a voice to both those who have objected to British immigration and those 'foreigners' who have made a valuable contribution to the nation’s history.

-Yinka Shonibare MBE was born in 1962 in London and moved to Lagos, Nigeria at the age of three.
-He returned to London to study Fine Art, first at Central Saint Martins College and then at Goldsmiths College, where he received his MFA.
+Yinka Shonibare MBE (RA) was born in London in 1962 and moved to Lagos, Nigeria at the age of three.
+He returned to the UK to study Fine Art at Byam Shaw School of Art, London and Goldsmiths College, London, where he received his Master’s in Fine Art.